-I love making homemade wrapping paper for so many reasons.
-It’s far less expensive than buying gift-wrap (that stuff is expensive, and it ends up in the trash), you can choose your own colour theme and design, and most of all, I love the rustic charm that homemade gift-wrap lends to a gift, especially when the gift itself is a handmade.
+I love making homemade gift wrap for so many reasons.
+It’s far less expensive than buying wrapping paper (that stuff is expensive, and it ends up in the trash), you can choose your own colour theme and design, and most of all, I love the rustic charm that homemade gift-wrap lends to a gift, especially when the gift itself is a handmade.

 Remember the painted paper-weights the hooligans made for Father’s Day?
 When it came time to wrap them, the kids made their own homemade wrapping paper and matching gift cards.
 The process that they used to paint their paper was a lot of fun!
 They used coloured ice pops!

 Pop over to Kids Activities Blog to see what painting with ice pops is all about.
 It’s an awesome technique, and it produced some really cool results.
 Haha!
 Cool results!
 Get it?

 I gave each hooligan a piece of paper from an artist’s sketch pad.
 Watercolour paper would probably be great too.
 The sketch paper was just thick enough to absorb the melting colours without becoming soggy, but not too stiff to wrap with.